alteryx/featuretools/docs/source/automated_feature_engineering/handling_time.rst

     es_mc = ft.demo.load_mock_customer(return_entityset=True, random_seed=0)
     es_mc['transactions'].df.head()

 The ``transactions`` entity has one row for every transaction and a ``transaction_time`` for every row.
 The user has an option to set a **time index** for any entity they create, representing the first time information from the row can be used.
 In this example, most people would make the reasonable choice to set the ``transaction_time`` as the time index for the ``transactions`` entity.
-Not every time is a time index, so the choice is not always straightforward.
+Not every datetime column is a time index, so the choice is not always straightforward.
 Consider the ``customers`` entity:

 .. ipython:: python